ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

 \subsubsection{Speed}

 The speed of the ExROPPP method was compared to that of the accurate post-Hartree-Fock method, GMC-QDPT for the radicals studied.
 These results are shown in \tabr{sped}.
-GMC-QDPT calculations on allyl, benzyl, trityl and DPXM radicals were performed using GAMESS-US using 2 processors at a remote computational facility, and for PDXM using two processors on a desktop computer.
-All ExROPPP calculations were performed using Python 3 on dual core laptop PC.
+GMC-QDPT calculations on all radicals were performed using GAMESS-US using 2 cores on a desktop computer and all ExROPPP calculations were performed using Python 3 using the same desktop computer and utilized 8 cores.
 The timings from ExROPPP presented here are for proof of concept purposes only since the ExROPPP code has not been optimised and was coded in Python; however, it clearly offers a substantial reduction in computation time compared to GMC-QDPT.
 We leave optimisation of the ExROPPP code and rigorous benchmarking for future work.
+We defined the speed-up factor as $t_\textrm{GMC-QDPT}/t_\textrm{ExROPPP}$.